cuducos/elm-format-number/README.md

 format sharesLocale -pi --> "(3.142)"
 ```

-### Decimals
+### The `Decimals` strategy type

 `Decimals` type contains different strategies for handling the number of decimals when formatting the number.

-1. `Min Int` - will show at least a certain amount of decimal digits, adding trailing zeros if needed
+* `Min Int` shows at least a certain amount of decimal digits, adding trailing zeros if needed.
-2. `Max Int` - will show up to a certain amount of decimal digits, discarding trailing zeros if needed
+* `Max Int` shows up to a certain amount of decimal digits, discarding trailing zeros if needed.
-3. `Exact Int` - will show an exact number of decimal digits, adding trailing zeros if needed
+* `Exact Int` shows an exact number of decimal digits, adding trailing zeros if needed.

 ## Docs